Pinky swear: Prevalence worldwide

 Pinky swearing has origins in Japan from 1600 to 1803, where it is called (指切り, yubikiri) and often additionally confirmed with the vow "Pinky swear, whoever lies will be made to swallow a thousand needles." (指切り拳万、嘘ついたら針千本呑ます, "Yubikiri genman, uso tsuitara hari senbon nomasu.")

-Recently, in South Korea, the hooked pinky has been followed by a "seal", wherein the thumbs touch each other while the pinkies are still hooked.
+In South Korea in the 21st century, the hooked pinky has been followed by a "seal", wherein the thumbs touch each other while the pinkies are still hooked.

 In Taiwan, stamping after hooking pinkies has been commonplace for over 30 years.

 In Belfast, Northern Ireland it is referred to as a "piggy promise".

 In Italy, a similar tradition is called "giurin giurello" or "giurin giuretto/-a".

 In Maharashtra, (a state of North India), this concept is called gatti fu in the Marathi language.

 There is also another pinky swear promise made between children in the Isle of Man.
 It goes: